Some Open Problems on Locally Finite or Locally Nilpotent Derivations and ${\mathcal E}$-Derivations: The LFED Conjecture from a Different Point of View

-Second, it is easy to see that the set of all semi-simple $K$-derivations (resp., $K$-algebra endomorphisms) of $\cA$ is in one-to-one correspondence with the set of all additive (resp., multiplicative) algebra gradings of $\cA$.
-Therefore, the semi-simple $K$-derivation case and the semi-simple $K$-$\cE$-derivation case of the LFED conjecture are respectively equivalent to the statements $1)$ and $2)$ of the Grading-Extension conjecture with $V=0$.
+First, it is easy to see that the set of all semi-simple $K$-derivations (resp., $K$-algebra endomorphisms) of $\cA$ is in one-to-one correspondence with the set of all additive (resp., multiplicative) algebra gradings of $\cA$ with the index monoid $(\Lambda, \ast)$ being a sub-monoid of $(K, +)$ (resp. $(K, \cdot)$).
+Therefore, the semi-simple $K$-derivation (resp., $K$-$\cE$-derivation) case of the LFED conjecture is equivalent to the case of the Grading conjecture under the extra assumption that the index monoid $(\Lambda, \ast)$ is a sub-monoid of $(K, +)$ (resp. $(K, \cdot)$).
+For convenience, we refer to these two cases of the Grading conjecture respectively as {\it the additive Grading conjecture} and {\it the multiplicative Grading conjecture}.

-For the non-semi-simple case, if the base field $K$ is algebraically closed, then by Eqs.\,(\ref{ImageDecomp}) and (\ref{DeltaImageDecomp}) we see that the LFED conjecture follows from the Grading-Extension conjecture and the case of the LFED conjecture for LN $K$-derivations, or the case for LN-$K$-$\cE$-derivations, since the last two cases are equivalent to each other, as pointed out in Section $1$ on page \pageref{LND=LNED}, and the restrictions $\psi\,|_{\cA_0}$ in Eq.\,(\ref{ImageDecomp}) and $\delta\,|\,_{\cA_1}$ in Eq.\,(\ref{DeltaImageDecomp}) are LN.

-Third, by the observations above, some of the known cases of the LFED conjecture discussed in Section \ref{S3} and also some of those that will be proved in the next two sections can be translated or re-formulated as certain cases of the Grading-Extension conjecture.
-For example, both statements $1)$ and $2)$ of the Grading-Extension conjecture with $V=0$ hold for the univariate polynomial algebra $K[x]$ by Theorem \ref{OneVarCase}; and all local algebraic $K$-algebra by Theorem \ref{AlgLocCase}; and all finite dimensional $K$-algebras by Theorem \ref{FinDimCase}; etc..
+Second, by the equivalences mentioned above, some of the known cases of the LFED conjecture discussed in Section \ref{S3} and also some of those that will be proved in the next two sections can be translated or re-formulated as certain cases of the additive and multiplicative Grading conjectures.
+For example, both the additive and multiplicative Grading conjectures hold for the univariate polynomial algebra $K[x]$ by Theorem \ref{OneVarCase}; and all local algebraic $K$-algebra by Theorem \ref{AlgLocCase}; and all finite dimensional $K$-algebras by Theorem \ref{FinDimCase}; etc..
 They also hold for the $K$-algebras $\cA$ in Theorem \ref{AlgCase1}, which can be shown in the following